PrincetonUniversity/blocklint/README.md

 # blocklint

-If you’ve used a modern IDE, you know the importance of immediate feedback for compilation errors or even stylistic slip ups.
+If you've used a modern IDE, you know the importance of immediate feedback for compilation errors or even stylistic slip ups.
 Knowing all variables should be declared or that lines must be less than 80 characters long is good, but adhering to those rules takes a back seat when in the flow of writing